Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

 If you are looking for a young Indian left-handed batsman with solid techniques, that’s him.
 You can place him in any position in the batting lineup.
-This Indian player from India A, Tilak, is set to debut for India in T20Is and ODIs and has already stamped his feet.
+Tilak, the India A player, has stamped his authority before his T20I and ODI debuts.

-His first-class, T20I, and IPL careers have started strongly, while his ODI performance currently shows the most potential for improvement.
+His first-class, T20I, and IPL careers have started strongly.
+His ODI performance currently shows the most potential for improvement.
 With 343 runs in IPL 2025, he showed his presence at the crease.
-Now, he is more mature, no longer the raw talent, but Mumbai’s crisis man.
+Now, he is more mature, no longer a raw talent, but Mumbai’s crisis man.

 Some critics said he is struggling with short balls and uses lots of dot balls in the middle overs.
 At his young age, every player has flaws.
 Tilak has much to improve to secure a spot on the senior Indian cricket team consistently.